 JMonkey's Blog February 11, 2007 had a great recipe for Chocolate Cherry Sourdough Bread.
 Terrific photos and instructions.
 This recipe seems very close to the one I used to use.
 There are a few comments I'm unclear on, so my recommendation is to do what you usually do.
 I bake in a gas oven.
 I have three ovens: convection, gas, and electric, but for baking, I like the gas oven.
-I have an old O'Keefe & Merritt that I've refurbished, so it's pretty accurate on temperature.
+I have an old O'Keefe & Merritt that I've refurbished, and it's pretty accurate on temperature.
 Nevertheless, I hang an old oven thermometer inside.

 Dark Chocolate Tart Cherry Levain

 1 1/2 lbs Bread Flour

 Small amount of refreshed sourdough culture (adjust depending on taste/rising time preference)

 8 ounces dark chocolate, broken into small bits

 12 ounces dried tart cherries (I've used both Chukars and Trader Joe's)